orca-team/pocket/docs/components/index.en.md

 # Introduction

-This is an extend-lib to the `antd` component library.
+This is a library of components based on `react`.

 ## Installation